arthurwolf/llmi/README.md

 This means once the entire process is finished, the output would be an entire dissertation, with each chapter complete, even if the content is much longer than the context/attention window of the LLM.

+Note: This is not limited to documentation-like or dissertation-like structures, you could create very large structures such as "a tree of all education with «this is needed to learn that» relationships".

 ### Thinking with code.

 **Goal**: Allow the LLM to solve mathematics or logic problems by writing and executing code.